IgorAmi52/Blind-Snake-Problem/README.md

 **Cons:**
 - On rectangular boards where \( A \) and \( B \) differ significantly, the repetition rate increases dramatically.
-- In the worst-case scenario (e.g.,  A=1 and B=S), it would require S×(S+1)/2 moves to win.
+- In the worst-case scenario (e.g.,  A=1 and B=S), it would require approximately S×(S+1)/2 moves to win.
 This results in a time complexity of O(S^2), which exceeds the task's limitations.

 ---